Software & Tools

 Best for: Multi-provider salons that need team management and marketplace exposure.

 Limitations: Add-ons push real costs significantly higher than the base price.
 Marketplace means your brand competes with every other listing.
-No esthetician-specific features like Skin SOAP notes or treatment programs.
+No esthetician-specific features like Skin SOAP notes or treatment plans.
 Per-calendar pricing penalizes growth.

 Compare SpaSphere vs Vagaro →